mattermost/mattermost-handbook/contributors/contributors/community.md

 ### Users

 In general, all members of the Mattermost community are users of the open source project.
-They may be end users on a system, administrators, or developers on the Mattermost platform in some way, and the common bond we all share is we benefit from the project’s continued and growing success.
+They can range from end users and system administrators, to developers on the Mattermost platform in some way.
+The common bond we all share is that we benefit from the project’s continued and growing success.

 The user community has a number of segments: